 Tension headaches present as bilateral head pain with a pressing, tightening (band-like) quality and are mild to moderate in intensity.
 They are not likely caused by underlying problems in the neck or head.

 Various precipitating factors may cause tension headaches:

 Your chiropractor is trained to diagnose the cause of your headache, and treat you accordingly, or refer you elsewhere if appropriate.
-Treatment involves specific adjustments, particularly to the neck and upper back, and soft tissue massage.
-This may also reduce the frequency or severity of some forms of migraine and allows the body to return to normal function and bring lasting relief.
-You may also be given an appropriate rehabilitation and maintenance plan to prevent a recurrence of the problem.
+Chiropractic treatment including specific chiropractic spinal manipulation and mobilization, soft tissue therapy, and exercise has been found to be effective in the treatment of cervicogenic, tension, and migraine headaches.
+You may also be given an appropriate postural and lifestyle advice as well as rehabilitation and maintenance plan to prevent a recurrence of the problem.

 There are several established “red flag” symptoms that would reflect a significant problem within the head or neck and should alert you to a more serious cause of headache.
 If these occur, seek medical assistance without delay.

 - Systemic signs or symptoms: fever, weight loss, history of malignancy or human immunodeficiency virus (HIV), or meningitis.

 - Neurologic signs or symptoms: hemiparesis (weakness of the entire side of the body), hemisensory loss (loss of sensation on one side of the body), diplopia (double vision), or dysarthria (slurred, slow, and difficult to understand speech).

 - Unusual onset: “Worst headache of my life,” headache that reaches peak intensity within seconds to minutes (thunderclap headache).

 - Older age: new onset headache over 40 years of age.